AdobeDocs/commerce-webapi/src/pages/rest/tutorials/image/index.md

 *  Install an Adobe Commerce instance with sample data.

-*  Install a REST client.
-We will use _Postman_ in this tutorial.
+*  Install a REST client, such as Postman.

 *  Generate an [admin access token](https://developer.adobe.com/commerce/webapi/get-started/authentication/gs-authentication-token/), which will we will use to make image managing API calls.